Theoretical Studies of alpha Clustering in Nuclei and Beyond: A review on cluster model approaches

 Next, we move our discussion to clustering aspects in \textit{ab initio} no-core applications of shell-model (SM) methods.
 We begin with the nucleus \(^{8}\)Be, which, with its \(\alpha + \alpha\) structure, has long served as a benchmark for nuclear clustering studies~\cite{Ichimura1973Alphaparticle,Tanabe:1975,Suzuki1986Symplectic,Lovas1998Microscopic,wiringa_2000,Elhatisari:2015,Varga1992Clusterconfiguration}.

 Table~\ref{tab:8Be} presents both experimental and theoretical energies/widths for the $0^+$, $2^+$, and $4^+$ cluster resonances, each interpreted as two $\alpha$ particles with relative angular momenta $\ell = 0, 2, 4$.
 A treatment based on the Resonating Group Method (RGM), which effectively employs a cluster-configuration-interaction (CI) approach with up to 12 basis channel states, in contrast to a full many-body expansion that would be prohibitively large.
-Here JISP16 \cite{Maris:2013} interaction with $\hbar\omega=25$ MeV is used.
+Here JISP16 \cite{shirokov_2007,Maris:2013} interaction with $\hbar\omega=25$ MeV is used.

 A key signature of rotational two-alpha dynamics is the ratio $\mathrm{R}_{42}$ of $4^+$ to $2^+$ excitation energies, which is found to be about 3.5—close to the $\mathrm{R}_{42} = 3.3$ expected from a rotational band.
+This result, arising from a very different scattering perspective, is in quantitative agreement with our earlier rotation-based formulation in Sec.~2.4.
 Figure~\ref{fig:alphaalphawf} shows the radial wave function for the $0^+$ channel,

 illustrating the effect of different harmonic-oscillator parameters $\hbar\omega$.
 Beyond the spatial size of each $\alpha$ cluster, $u_{\ell}(\rho)$ describes the relative motion of the two $\alpha$ particles and can be matched to external Coulomb wave functions allowing to study asymptotic normalization and decay widths.